-Tools for Reproducible Real-World Analyses
+Tools for Reproducible Real-World Data (RWD) Analyses

 This course focuses on the concepts and tools of reproducible research and reporting of modern data analyses.
 The need for more reproducible tools in health economics and outcomes research is growing rapidly as analyses of real world data become more frequent, involve larger datasets, and employ more complex computations.

 We cover the principles of structuring and organizing a modern data analysis, literate statistical analysis tools, formal version control, software testing and debugging, and developing reproducible reports.
 Numerous real-world examples and an interactive class exercises reinforce the concepts and tools introduced.
+RStudio Cloud is used for exercises.
+Participants who wish to gain hands-on experience should bring their laptops.

 Concepts